Vijay Gupta, Co-Host/Creative

 Vijay Gupta joins From the Top’s new team of Co-Hosts and Creatives!
 Read more.

-Vijay Gupta will join From the Top again as Guest Host on Show 385 at The Wallis in Los Angeles on March 4, 2020.
+Vijay will appear as Co-Host on Show 386 at The Wallis in Beverly Hills on March 4, 2020.

 Vijay Gupta is a violinist and social justice advocate.
 An esteemed performer, communicator, and citizen-artist, Gupta is a leading advocate for the role of the arts and music to heal, inspire, provoke change, and foster social connection.
 Gupta is the founder and Artistic Director of Street Symphony, a non-profit organization providing musical engagement, dialogue and teaching artistry for homeless and incarcerated communities in Los Angeles.